nmillin/uw_madison_omega/README.txt

       -Updated the Omega Screenshot for the Theme.
 Added the UW Crest where the Omega Logo was.
 If someone has better PhotoShop skills they could make a sweeter Screenshot.
       -Add CSS for the Breadcrumb & changed the template.php file to change the breadcrumb separator.

 -update 1/22/2012 -- Added 2 more skins (sidebar-menu & quick-links).
 Blocks have 40px; default padding.

+-update 2/2/2012 -- Removed all the CSS for the MegaMenu Module.
+Started adding the code for using the SuperFish module as the MegaMenu.
+      The CSS that was used for the MegaMenu was saved in a new CSS file in Global/.
+      -Added the CSS for CSS3PIE.
+To have it working you just need to download CSS3PIE to /sites/all/libraries/ & it will work.
+(See an example path)
 *******
 Modules
 *******